Climate Change and Mental Health: coaching the way to resilience and employee well-being

 4.2 Finding meaning in challenges

-A search for meaning can help us to see the challenges of climate change as an opportunity for positive change.
+The search for meaning can help us to tackle climate change in challenges and opportunities to see positive change.

 Coaching approach: